-These songs are prayers for our hometown, and ideas that challenge us to explore how to be the love of Christ in our city.
-We hope they encourage and challenge you, too.
+These songs are prayers for our hometown and ideas that challenge us to explore how to be the love of Christ in our city.
+Each album is written and recorded by songwriters and musicians from different backgrounds and congregations across Tucson.

 CITY PSALMS FOUR